Residential Services Agreement

 e.
 Arbitration Process.
 The arbitration will be administered by the AAA under the AAA's Consumer Arbitration Rules, as modified by this arbitration provision.
 You may obtain copies of those rules from the AAA at www.adr.org.
 If the AAA will not enforce this arbitration provision as written, it cannot serve as the arbitration organization to resolve Your dispute.
 If this situation arises, or if the AAA for any reason cannot serve as the arbitration organization, the parties shall agree on a substitute arbitration organization or ad hoc arbitration, which will enforce this arbitration provision as to the dispute.
 If the parties are unable to agree, the parties shall mutually petition a court of appropriate jurisdiction to appoint an arbitration organization or ad hoc arbitrator that will administer arbitration under this arbitration provision as written.
 If there is a conflict between this arbitration provision and the AAA rules, this arbitration provision shall govern.

 A single arbitrator will resolve the dispute between You and Suddenlink.
 Participation in arbitration may result in limited discovery.
-The arbitrator will honor claims of privilege recognized by law and will take reasonable steps to protect confidential or proprietary information, including Customer personally identifiable information.
+The arbitrator will honor claims of privilege recognized by law and will take reasonable steps to protect confidential or proprietary information, including subscriber personally identifiable information.

-All issues are for the arbitrator to decide, except that issues relating to arbitrability, the scope or enforceability of this arbitration provision, or the interpretation of its prohibitions of class, representative, and private attorney general proceedings and non-individualized relief and compliance with the requirements of Sections 24.c and 24.g shall be for a court of competent jurisdiction to decide.
+All issues are for the arbitrator to decide, except that issues relating to arbitrability, the scope or enforceability of this arbitration provision, the interpretation of its prohibitions of class, representative, and private attorney general proceedings and non-individualized relief and compliance with the requirements of Sections 24.c and 24.g shall be for a court of competent jurisdiction to decide.
 The Arbitrator is limited and bound by terms of this arbitration provision.
-Although the arbitrator shall be bound by rulings in prior arbitrations involving the same customer to the extent required by applicable law, an arbitrator’s ruling will not be binding in proceedings involving different customers.
+Although the arbitrator shall be bound by rulings in prior arbitrations involving the same customer to the extent required by applicable law, an arbitrator's ruling will not be binding in other proceedings involving different customers.
 The arbitrator will make any award in writing but need not provide a statement of reasons unless requested by a party.
 An award rendered by the arbitrator may be entered in any court having jurisdiction over the parties for purposes of enforcement.